 How a delay to services in one area can affect trains elsewhere in the country

-Most problems on the rail network are fixed quickly and without disruption, but sometimes a problem on one part of the railway can have a knock-on effect on another.
+Most problems on the rail network are fixed quickly and without disruption, but sometimes a problem on one part of the railway can have a knock-on effect on another, depending on where it is, what happened and how busy train services are.

 Every day, 22,000 passenger trains and 2,000 freight trains use the rail network.
 At peak times, critical parts of the network now run at close to 100 per cent capacity.

-These knock-on delays often affect both the route with the issue and any connecting routes.
+If congestion builds, these knock-on delays can affect both the route with the issue and any connecting routes as trains slow down to wait for other trains.
 This in turn can mean that trains, drivers and crews aren’t in the right place at the right time to run other services in the day’s timetable.
+Late arriving trains are also more difficult to get cleaned, checked and ready in time for their next journey.

 How we’re reducing the effect of knock-on delays